-PY21 will see a renewed emphasis and expansion of virtual training activities targeted to neighbor island providers.
-Topics will include:

-- An overview of the CES processes; - Data quality fundamentals best practices for effective referrals, and updates to referral and assessment records; - Methods for updating referrals and assessments as households are placed in housing resources;

-• Review of HMIS Referral Reports (Main and sub-reports), and using system contact and case note functionality to enhance communication among providers;

-- New consent summary reports; - An overview of upcoming changes to the referral process based on system automation; - Review of current CES related reports in HMIS; - Review of client document readiness; - Review of updated VI SPDAT and BNL prioritization and policies; - Step by step instructions on requesting referrals to TH, RRH & PSH programs in HMIS; and - Discussion regarding re-assignments and manual referrals. - 3.
+- (3) Incorporating metrics in BNL and monthly monitoring reports to track length of time from referral for open referrals.
+These reports are monitored by HMIS Lead KMNH and CES conveners for open referrals exceeding 90 days.
+KMNH follows up with housing providers that exceed these standards. - (4) Incorporating criteria in the annual NOFO project evaluation process regarding alignment with HUD and BTG HF principles.
+For example, projects are penalized if they are not filling vacancies quickly, or referrals are unassigned for reasons which are not acceptable. - (5) Developing a "Housed Through CES" HMIS report that tracks placements in housing programs to ensure fidelity to HF commitments and the automated referral process.
+2022 will continue to include virtual training activities targeted to neighbor island providers.
+Topics include: - Overview of the CES processes; - Data quality fundamentals best practices for effective referrals, and updates to referral and assessment records: - Methods for updating referrals and assessments as households are placed in housing resources; - Review of HMIS Referral Reports (Main and sub-reports), and using system contact and case note functionality to enhance communication among providers; - New summary reports; - An overview of upcoming changes to the referral process based on system automation; - Review of current CES related reports in HMIS; - Review of client document readiness; - Review of updated VI SPDAT and BNL prioritization and policies; - Step by step instructions on requesting referrals to TH, RRH & PSH programs in HMIS; and - Discussion regarding re-assignments and manual referrals. - 3.
 Identify the process for making sub-awards and describe how the ESG allocation available to private nonprofit organizations (including community and faith-based organizations).

-The Department of Human Services first posts a Request for Information (RFI) on the State Procurement Office (SPO) and more recently, on the BTG websites.
-Publication on a public website allows the State to reach a wide variety of interested stakeholders including non-profit, private community and faith-based organizations.
+The Department of Human Services first posts a Request for Information (RFI) on the State Procurement Office (SPO) and BTG websites.
+Publication on public websites allow the State to reach a wide variety of interested stakeholders including non-profit, private community and faith-based organizations.
 Additionally, the notice of publication is delivered through each local chapter listserv.
 The RFI is created in such a way that does not preclude providers from applying that previously had not received ESG funding.

-The RFI requires work plan forms to identify clear goals, objectives and outcomes for two distinct programs: ESG Shelter Operations and ESG Homelessness Prevention and Rapid Re-Housing (HPRP).
+The RFI requires work plan forms to identify clear goals, objectives, and outcomes for two distinct programs: ESG Shelter Operations and ESG Homelessness Prevention and Rapid Re-Housing (HPRP).
 The Housing Opportunities for Persons with AIDS (HOPWA) RFI is simultaneously posted and follows the same processes and procedures as ESG.
-Eligible applicants (provider agencies) submit their project information in strict accordance to the RFI requirements within the specified deadline.
+Eligible applicants (provider agencies) submit their project information in strict accordance with the RFI requirements within the specified deadline.